Sir-Jude/Distriflask/README.md

 - conftest.py
 - test_project

-**conftest**, is a special file for pytest, where you can set up your test environment and everything which needs to be caled before every test.
+**conftest**, is a special file for pytest, where you can set up your test environment and everything which needs to be called before every test.

 **test_project**, is the actual file which you write the tests in and it must start with the word *test*.